olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 ### Cryptography

-Bitcoin uses a lot of cryptography for verifying transactions on the blockchain, especially the use of hashing and encrypting.
+Bitcoin relies heavily on cryptography, especially hashing and encrypting, to verify transactions on the blockchain.
 "Hash" is a way of converting data into a fixed size character, unable to use the fixed chararcters back into it's original data.
 Encryption on the other hand is converting data into a chararcters that can be reversed by using a key. (blockchain and cryptocurrency are subtopics of Web3 just as hashing and encryption are subtopics of cryptography)

 Cryptography is the backbone of how we interact with the internet today.
 Every email sent, every credit card details on a payment website, cryptography allows users to securely interact with the internet without exposing their personal information to bad actors.

 _Note: Cryptography dates back to as early as 1900 BC in Egypt, where hieroglyphs were used in tomb writing, conveying secret messages._

-Bitcoin uses a hashing method called SHA-256, and uses an encryption method called EDSA, don't worry about memorizing the acronyms as they mean little to us right now.
+Bitcoin uses a hashing method called SHA-256, and uses an encryption method called ECDSA, don't worry about memorizing the acronyms as they mean little to us right now.
 Another note to add, in the world of computer science, methods and functions mean the same.
 So if I were to use a specific method of making eggs, it's the same as using the specific function of making eggs.
 Passing an raw egg into a method gives me a cooked egg = Passing a raw egg into a function gives me a cooked egg.
 Bitcoin uses the SHA-256 function to secure its data by linking each output together.

 #### Example of Hashing
 A hash function takes any data and turns it into a fixed-length, unique characters.